IshmaelBelghazi/ALI/index.md

 deep directed generative models like variational autoencoders (VAEs), the objective function involves **no** explicit reconstruction loop.
-This produces reconstructions that are quite different, in that they do not attempt to be pixel perfect (leading to blurring), but rather attempt to capture semantically salient information.
+This produces reconstructions that are quite different, in that they do not attempt to be pixel perfect (leading to blurring), but rather attempt to retain semantically salient information about the input.

 <a name="gan_intro"></a>